amabdelmongy/Payment.Gateway/README.md

 ### Database scripts
 Path under ```Payment.Gateway\Database\Up```
-Database scripts to create tables
+Database scripts to create SQL tables

 ##  How to run the code
  - Build with Visiual studio 2019 and run